sfomuseum/ios-multiscreen-starter/README.md

 * [Interactive Maps of SFO from 1930 to 2021 (and Beyond) at the T2 SkyTerrace](https://www.youtube.com/watch?v=hZ2NXeul0Qs&list=PLcBEhOBZvhcbTn1RC0zWbnuHA81SgIg8b&index=36) (video presented at the [NACIS 2022](https://nacis.org/annual-meeting/) conference)

+![](docs/images/ios-multiscreen-touchfree-001.png)

 The following examples demonstrate the application run in "touch-free" mode using the XCode Simulator.
 First, run the application targeting a 12.9" iPad:

-![](docs/images/ios-multiscreen-touchfree-001.png)

-Once the simulator starts the first thing you'll need to do is enable "relay" mode in the application's settings panel:
+Once the simulator starts the first thing you'll need to do is enable "relay" mode in the application's settings panel.
+Note that the default relay endpoint is `http://localhost:8080` which is expected to be the `www-multiscreen-starter` server application running on the same machine.

 ![](docs/images/ios-multiscreen-touchfree-002.png)

+Returning to the application itself you'll see that the "main" window on the iPad doesn't show (or do) anything besides logging messages.

 ![](docs/images/ios-multiscreen-touchfree-003.png)

+But when you add an external display to the application you'll see both logging information and a QR code (and a link).

 ![](docs/images/ios-multiscreen-touchfree-004.png)

+Since it's not possible to click those links in the simulator you'll need to go back to the terminal where you've started the `www-multiscreen-starter`	server application and copy the most recent access code that has been generated.

 ![](docs/images/ios-multiscreen-touchfree-005.png)

+Open `http://localhost:8080?code={THE_ACCESS_CODE_YOU_JUST_COPIED}` in a web browser and you'll see a bare-bones form for sending messages.

 ![](docs/images/ios-multiscreen-touchfree-006.png)

+Type "Hello world" and then press the `Send` button.

 ![](docs/images/ios-multiscreen-touchfree-007.png)

+When you return the Simluator you'll see your message being received by both the "main" and "external" windows.

 ![](docs/images/ios-multiscreen-touchfree-008.png)

+Time passes, new access codes are generated and used.
+When the original access code is used to send a new message it is denied because newer access codes have started to send their own messages.

 ![](docs/images/ios-multiscreen-touchfree-009.png)